 Hogan Motives, Values, Preferences Inventory Test (MVPI)

-- Aesthetics measure the need for self-expression, concern over look, feel, and design of work products.
+- Aesthetics: Measure the need for self-expression, concern over looks, feel, and design of work products.

-You will read through a series of statements with which you will answer, agree, disagree, or undecided.
+You will read through a series of statements with which you will agree, disagree, or be undecided.

 Job security is more important than job satisfaction.